pdqcom/QA-SDET-Test/README.md

 ## Technical Assignment Details
 This assessment is meant to imitate what a working environment is like.
 You are welcome to use all the tools available to you as you would in the role itself.
 However, should you progress to the next round of interviews you will be expected to perform an in depth explanation of your solutions.

-We do not want this to take any more of your time than necessary, so please do yourself a favor and set a maximum 2 hour time limit.
+We do not want this to take any more of your time than necessary, so please do yourself a favor and set a maximum 3 hour time limit.

 We have created our own version of TODO MVC.
 It is the same as the regular one, but we've added a few bugs.

 This test is designed to test your Playwright capabilities using TypeScript.
 There are 2 main pieces to the homework.
 Each is described in more detail further in this doc.

-2 Pieces of the assignment:
+3 Pieces of the assignment:

 1. Find a few of the bugs we have purposely created in TODO MVC and submit bug reports for each using GitHub issues on your personal repo.
 2. Complete Playwright tests in the tests>todo.spec.ts You may create new folders for any organization you prefer.
 Keep a focus on Page Object Model layout while creating these test.
+3. Write a couple of test cases using the product requirements detailed below.

 ## Submission Details
 1. To keep your work private from other applicants, pull this repo and create a [mirror](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository) in your personal GitHub account